Valley of the Wolves: Iraq: Background

 The film covers through fiction real-life events like the occupation of Iraq, the execution of Daniel Pearl and the Abu Ghraib torture scandal.
 Nevertheless, the film's primary focus is the Hood event (Çuval Olayı), an incident on July 4, 2003 following the 2003 invasion of Iraq where a group of Turkish military personnel operating in northern Iraq were captured, led away with hoods over their heads, and interrogated by the United States military.

 The arrest is infamous in Turkey as the so-called "Hood event".
 The soldiers were led out of their headquarters at gunpoint, with hoods over their heads and subsequently detained for sixty hours before being released, after Turkey protested to the United States.
-This was the first time such an incident had taken place between the two NATO allies.
-Though neither side ever apologized, a US-Turkish commission set up to investigate the incident later issued a joint statement of regret.
-In addition, US Defense Secretary Donald Rumsfeld wrote a letter to the Turkish Prime Minister Recep Tayyip Erdoğan, expressing sorrow over what had happened.
-Many Turks took offense at the incident while it lasted, and after it as well.
+A US-Turkish commission set up to investigate the incident later issued a joint statement of regret and US Defense Secretary Donald Rumsfeld wrote a letter to the Turkish Prime Minister Recep Tayyip Erdoğan, expressing sorrow over the event.